yoshizzle/developers-1/_guides/python-guide.md

 This time, we called `create_linode` with a "source" keywork argument.
 The source tells the API what to deploy, and it will do
 "[the right thing](/reference/#ep-linodes-POST)" to give you a working Linode.
-Since a Distribution needs a root password and we didn't provide one, the client helpfully generaeted one for us and returned it as well.
+Since a Distribution needs a root password and we didn't provide one, the client helpfully generated one for us and returned it as well.
 Let's boot it and wait for it to come online:

 {% highlight python %}
 >>> l.boot()